 And that’s really what the strategy is.
 OK?
 So if we think about your new business as if you’re starting over from scratch and you’re back in the founder phase, and you know what works in the founder phase is really building on your personal connections.
 So you should be posting to your personal Facebook page right now.
 You should be sharing tips freely with all the people who are paying attention, but not paying you money.
 You should be reaching out to people personally.
 Who were your former clients?
 You know, if you look at the people who said, we’re getting new clients back in the Two-Brain business growth Facebook group over the last week, a lot of those people were former clients and the box owner kept a connection with them.
 They would check in with them during COVID, but also before, how are things going?

 How things been going since the move?
 How’s your new schedule at work working out?
 You know, how are you feeling post-injury or whatever.
 Those are the people who are coming back right now.
 If you haven’t been doing that, start right now.
 You know, start today, text all the people who put their memberships on hold at your box and say, how are you holding up?
 Just start building that relationship of trust.
 There’s no upsell.
 There’s no automated text message or email that’s going to bring those people back.
 All you’re going to do is build up that platform of trust until you can finally say, I think the right thing for you, my friend, is to come in and do some exercise.
 All right?
-Now you can follow this step by step on the roadmap, in the affinity marketing highway.
+Now you can follow this step by step on the Growth ToolKit, in the affinity marketing highway.
 There’s a section called the gold standard in goal reviews, and that tells you when you’re doing a goal review, how to pivot to affinity marketing.

 All right, so let’s look at questions here.
 All right, so this affinity marketing is the answer that you need.
 It might not be the answer that you want because you know, again, people are less than comfortable saying, do you have a friend who might benefit from this service?
 Or you know, do you think your husband could benefit from this?
 But when you’re doing it now I want you to think of like your NGPO, your cornerstones, as different options that might help the people surrounding your favorite clients.
 So you know, if you really want your client to succeed, you have to take care of the people who surround them.
 You have to create an environment where they can be successful.
 That environment exists in your bricks and mortar gym for one hour a day, three times a week.
 That environment might not exist in their home 23 hours a day, seven days a week.

 The best thing that you can do to help your clients be successful is to create that environment in their life.
 And that means creating change in their spouse, in their peer support group, and the workplace.
 If you really, really care about a client, you’ll take those extra steps to create the environment in which they can succeed.
 You might think of that as affinity marketing.
 You might think that as help first, you might think of that as coaching or leadership, you have to create fertile ground for success.
 And that’s what happens through affinity marketing, right?
 You’re giving people everything that they need to be successful, including support and environment.
 All right, our third topic is the be expensive or be free strategy.
-Now what I’m talking about now is the audience building highway on the roadmap.
+Now what I’m talking about now is the audience building highway on the Growth ToolKit.
 So first we looked at the client focus highway to do goal reviews, to talk to people before they come back into your gym.

 You’re not raising their rates, you’re not sending out an email saying these are our new packages.
 Pick one.
 You’re not doing a survey.
 You’re booking a conversation with every single client and you’re planning for more Google reviews in the future.
-Then we talked about the affinity marketing to promote your new services and that’s the affinity highway, affinity marketing highway on the roadmap.
-Now we’re going to talk about building a bigger audience for this service or for your gym using the audience building highway on the roadmap.
+Then we talked about the affinity marketing to promote your new services and that’s the affinity highway, affinity marketing highway on the Growth ToolKit.
+Now we’re going to talk about building a bigger audience for this service or for your gym using the audience building highway on the Growth ToolKit.
 The reason that we’re focusing on this again right now is that organic marketing, organic lead gen is working exceptionally well and it’s mostly because people are looking for answers and they’re looking for answers from people that they can trust.
 And so now we’re going to talk about audience building.
-So on the roadmap on the get more leads category, there’s an entire highway dedicated to audience building.
+So on the Growth ToolKit on the get more leads category, there’s an entire highway dedicated to audience building.

 And the thing that you need to understand is authenticity and publishing content.
 Because what we’re going to talk about right now is your platform, being in the spotlight and you know, staying in front of your audience.
 I wrote about this a ton in “Founder, Farmer, Tinker, Thief” and right now people who publish actual content are doing better than people who are spending money on ads.
 So you’re at home, you’re hearing from your clients more often than ever.
 You’re more in touch with their questions, you’re more in touch with their concerns and what they actually need.
-Now is the time to start answering those through content production on the roadmap.
+Now is the time to start answering those through content production on the Growth ToolKit.
 You have a good lesson on authenticity and publishing.
 Then you have our entire social media playbook with templates.
 Then you have some prompts.
 Now, I just started Seth Godin’s storytelling course.
 Honestly, I signed up for this course because I thought like I owe some money.

 I’ve been reading Seth, I’ve been following his model basically using what he does as a template since 2008.
 I’ve been publishing since before that, but I write in the model that Seth writes, you know, I repeat a lot of his messages and I just tailor them to my audience.
 I felt like I owed this guy something.
 So I signed up for this storytelling course just basically so I could give him $450.
 And the very first thing that I saw in the course was that awareness doesn’t work.
 Affinity does.
 There’s like the headline of the first lesson.
 And that’s amazing to me because all this time, you know, if you had a business, even before Facebook, all the advertising salespeople were selling you was awareness.
 We can put your sign up at the football field, we can sell you a block in the yellow pages.